firstbirdtech/api-docs/source/includes/_webhooks.md

 contain multiple event envelopes, containing the type of the event and the payload.

 ## Acknowledge webhooks
 Following HTTP response status values are considered as success: `2XX`, `3XX`.
-If your configured URL returns any of this status values, Firstbird considers this webhook as successfully delivered.
+If your configured URL returns any of this status values, Employee Referrals considers this webhook as successfully delivered.

 If the request to your configured URL returns with a status of `4XX` or `5XX` we will consider that as a failure (e.g. your receiving server has been unavailable) and